Arbor Montessori School is the largest Montessori school in the southeast.

 Arbor World Fair

-This year, Arbor held its first Virtual World Fair!
-The schedule of virtual events included cooking demonstrations, art and music presentations, and opportunities to learn more about the culture that is weaved into the fabric of our Arbor community.
+Each year, Arbor holds a school-wide World Fair!
+This multicultural festival- sponsored by the Diversity Committee- brings the entire school together for food, crafts, art and music presentations, and opportunities to learn more about the culture that is woven into the fabric of our Arbor community.
 Many of the events have been recorded for families to enjoy for months to come.
 Take a moment to watch a video, participate in a scavenger hunt, listen to a book read by an Arbor teacher, or peruse a few of Arbor’s favorite recipes.
-We hope you enjoy this global, virtual experience sponsored by Arbor’s Diversity Committee.
+We hope you enjoy these virtual experiences well after the main event!

 Delicious Croatian PalacinkasMadeira and Matthew Yuricich Knowles make Croatian Palacinkas with a recipe that came with Matthew’s great grandma when she emigrated from Croatia in 1921.
 This crepe-like dish was made at every Yuricich family gathering for three generations, and now for Madeira’s generation.
 Download the Recipe